sezzle/sezzle-merchant-resources/Widgets/1-Getting Started.md

 ## Escalation Matrix

 During the onboarding process, inquiries can be directed to your Sezzle account manager (Sales or Merchant Success).
 After the initial setup, please direct inquiries to <a href="https://sezzle.com/contact-us/merchant-support" target="_blank">Merchant Support</a>.
+If another team needs to be consulted, Support will contact the applicable group.

  * Sales - benefits of choosing Sezzle, contract management